MalloryHuston/Neural-Nine-RNN/README.md

 # NeuralNine RNN
-This algorithm predicts stock prices in Python using recurrent neural network and machine learning.
+This algorithm predicts stock prices in Python using recurrent neural networks and machine learning.
 Practice run from YouTuber <a href="https://www.youtube.com/watch?v=PuZY9q-aKLw">NeuralNine</a>. <b>[Published on Febuary 2nd, 2021]</b>

 ### VIRTUAL ENVIRONMENT